peterlasky/Rainbow_DQN/readme.md

 #### Vectorization
 The training loop uses `gymnasium`'s vectorzed environment structure.
 The original *DeepMind* algortith performs a policy update every 4 steps, on a batch of $32$ transitions taken from the replay buffer.
 In a vectorized environment, we need to adjust:  If `n_envs` $=1$, we perform a policy update every 4 steps.
 If `n_envs` $= 4$, we perform a policy update each step.
 However, if `n_envs` $= 8$, we perform two updates of $32$ each step and, similarly, if `n_envs`=16 we perform four batch updates of $32$ each step.
 The effect of training multiple batches consecutively (i.e., out of turn) becomes irrelevant as a large memory buffer is filled.

 The evaluation loop is executed infrequently and uses a single, non-vectorized `gymnasium` environment.

-I ran 16 environments on a bare-bones dqn model.
-It only ran 35% faster than a single environment.
+Speed increase was significant, but not as much as I expected.
+Using Intel-9 (24 cores) and NVIDIA RTX 4090:
+- Basic DQN: 16 vectorized environments vs single environment: 20-22% faster.
+- Rainbow DQN: 16 vectorized environments vs single environment: 25-29% faster.

 #### Environment wrappers
 I've created custom `gymnasium` wrappers that likely exist.
 I've also used a few `gymnasium`-compatible wrappers from the `stable_baselines3` library.